Recording a symphonic orchestra is extraordinarily challenging and expensive. So, how do you get around this hurdle as a bedroom producer?

 Big Bang Orchestra is a truly inspiring instrument to play and one of the best free orchestral plugins for music producers on a budget.
 However, there is a catch.

 BBO runs on the VSL Synchron Player and will require an eLicenser (Steinberg, Arturia) to use.
-VSL also offer an eLicenser for around 15$, so make sure you get one before you download the Big Bang Orchestra
+VSL also offers an eLicenser for around 15$, so make sure you get one before you download the Big Bang Orchestra

 Download: Big Bang Orchestra